About Sheepland – The Sheepskin Workshop in Somerset

 Some of our most popular products are our fabulous Classic Range Sheepskin Boots (with a hardwearing sole for any winter chills!), Sheepskin Mittens, Sheepskin Luxury insoles, Sheepskin Flying Jackets and of course our handmade Traditional Range Sheepskin Slippers hand crafted sheepskin products.
 We supplied Sheepskin Rugs to Channel 5 Cowboy Builders Program, some time ago, much to the delight of the recipients!

-Katrina, (pictured left - our stitching lady for over 16 years!) with her skilled fingers, cuts and sews the fleece to make soft slippers, our wonderful rocking sheep, rugs, many of our cushions and the teddy bears.
+Katrina, (pictured right – our stitching lady for over 16 years!) with her skilled fingers, cuts and sews the fleece to make soft slippers, our wonderful rocking sheep, rugs, many of our cushions and the teddy bears.
 We also carefully source a range of top quality sheepskin products from other local craftspeople where possible.
 To watch her making your slippers, click here to take a look at our video.

 It was important to us that the Sheepland continued to employ such craftspeople otherwise, like so many other traditional skills, their expertise would possibly be lost forever.